 OVERVEW

 Through its 16,500-mile natural gas pipeline system stretching from the Permian Basin in Texas to the Great Lakes, Northern transports natural gas to points in its traditional market area of Illinois, Iowa, Kansas, Michigan, Minnesota, Nebraska, South Dakota, and Wisconsin.
 Gas is transported to town border stations for consumption and resale by non-affiliated gas utilities and municipalities and to other pipeline companies and gas marketers.
 Northern also transports gas at various points outside its traditional market area in the production areas of Colorado, Kansas, New Mexico, Oklahoma, Texas and North Dakota for utilities, end-users and other pipeline and marketing companies.
-Northern provides transportation and storage services to approximately 90 utility customers and end-users in the upper Midwestern United States, and is a registered natural gas company regulated by the Federal Energy Regulatory Commission.
+Northern provides transportation and storage services to approximately 90 utility customers and end-users in the upper Midwestern United States, and is a natural gas company regulated by the Federal Energy Regulatory Commission.

 KEY ACQUISITION CONSIDERATIONS